 Kathleen Recchia is Decentralization Grant Coordinator for Clinton, Essex, Franklin, and Hamilton Counties.
 Kathy worked in New York City and New Jersey as a copywriter and editor for 16 years before moving to the Adirondacks and opening a bed & breakfast (the Book & Blanket B&B in Jay).
 She continued to freelance in the editing field, wrote Arts Blogs for the Lake Placid Visitors Bureau, and also took up theatre arts - directing, producing, performing - and grant writing.
 All this has led her to the Adirondack Lakes Center for the Arts and her current position as Decentralization Grant Coordinator.
 She has been with the Arts Center for almost two years and has been a DEC Grant Coordinator for nearly four years.
 Kathy enjoys performing William Luce’s one-woman play The Belle of Amherst and has done so at various venues throughout the North Country.
 She has also toured with Pendragon Theatre (Saranac Lake, NY) in productions of Death of a Salesman and The Seagull.
 She has been seen on TV and Facebook as Mom in North Country Savings Bank 2015 lending program series.
 AND she has collaborated with her son, Sam Balzac, on two musicals, including a musical adaptation of Jane Austen's Pride and Prejudice.

-Babs, a two-year-old Staffordshire terrier, is the AC's #1 supporter, staff morale booster and mascot.
+Babs, a three-year-old Staffordshire terrier, is the AC's #1 supporter, staff morale booster and mascot.
 She comes to work with her owner, Joe, and acts as his co-pilot when they travel to various venues to share our performances throughout the Adirondacks.
 Each morning when she arrives, Babs inspects the building to ensure everything is in order.
 She is a welcoming committee of one: greeting all AC visitors with a smile and a wag.
 Stop by the AC and meet Babs!
 She'll give you a customized gallery tour you won't soon forget!